Tellusant/docs/articles-posts/horns-dilemma-1.md

 ---
 title: "The Horns of the Dilemma #1"
-description: "Trade-offs between generality, precision, and realism in strategy devlopment"
+description: "Trade-offs between generality, precision, and realism in strategy development"
 image: /assets/social-card-pub.png
 ---

 # The Horns of the Dilemma #1
-## Trade-offs between generality, precision, and realism in strategy devlopment
+## Trade-offs between generality, precision, and realism in strategy development
 *Dr. Staffan Canback, Tellusant*

 In strategic planning efforts, the team responsible has to decide upfront what it wants to achieve.
 It cannot get general results, precise, results, and realistic results simultaneously.
 This is called the ***Horns of the Dilemma*** in sociology (of which management science is a part).